mmf1982/QTnetCDF/README.md

   ### 1D plotting

   If a variable is 1D, a double click will automatically plot it over its index.
 However, x, y, xerr and yerr can also be set.
-Either as a 1D variable as described above, or from the table view (after "s" on a 0, 1, 2, 3 or 4D variable) on which the following keys are activated:
+Either as a 1D variable as described above, or from the table view (after "s" on a 1, 2, 3 or 4D variable) on which the following keys are activated:

   * "x" data set as x for line plot
   * "y" data set as y for line plot
   * "e" data set as error on x for line plot
   * "u" data set as error on y for line plot
+  * "m" to load to misc and combine it with other data

   In the table, multiple rows or columns can be selected for y or x (and also for both).
+How the data is interpreted and plot depends on whether there are
+  multiple rows/ columns are selected for both variables or not:

-If for both of them more than one are selected, it needs to be the same number.
-If only one has more than 1 selected, the other one is plotted against this single one for each of the chosen rows/ columns.
-If either has more than one row/ column selected, yerr (or xerr) is ignored.
-If only x or only y is selected, that variable is plotted as a function of its index (index is always on the x-axis).
+  * If for both of them more than one are selected, it needs to be the same number and they are each plotted against each other as x[i] : y[i]
+  * If only one has more than 1 selected, the single one is plotted against each of the chosen rows/ columns.
+  * If either has more than one row/ column selected, yerr (or xerr) is ignored.
+  * If only x or only y is selected that variable is plotted as a function of its index (index is always on the x-axis).

   To remove any of x, y, xerr, yerr or misc, click on its name below the "hold" and "plot" buttons.
 However, all but "misc" will be automatically overwritten once a new "x", "y", "z", "e" or "u" is pressed.

   Buttons:

-  * "hold" --> "release" to keep plotting in same window or to open a new.
-If there is no current window ( the current value can be chosen with the button "make active" in the corresponding window), "plot" has no effect if hold button shows "release".
+  * *hold* --> "release": to keep plotting in the same window (button has to read "release") or to open a new plot window (if button reads "hold").
+If there is no current window (the current window can be chosen with the button "make active" in the corresponding window), "plot" has no effect if hold button shows "release".
-  * "plot line" to plot current selection of x, y, xerr and yerr with lines.
+  * *plot line*: to plot current selection of x, y, xerr and yerr with lines.
+If "z" variable is selected, "plot line" and "plot symbol" are identical, see below.
-  * "plot symbol" to plot current selection of x  and y with symbols, no line.
+  * *plot symbol*: to plot current selection of x  and y with symbols, no line.
 If no key is pressed, the symbol is ".".
 Supported keys: .o+xv^<>123hHdp (they have their usual matplotlib marker interpretation).

- The plots support the usual matplotlib shortcuts (l,k,L,  g,G,...) and the QT backend possibility to change the axes and lines.
+ The plots support the usual matplotlib shortcuts (l,k,L,  g,G,..., see https://matplotlib.org/3.1.1/users/navigation_toolbar.html) and the QT backend possibility to change the axes and lines.
 However, if the line style is changed, there are currently some inconsistences with the legend (if add_interactivity is used in conjunction).

  Line/ marker plots also have some of the functionality from add_interactivity (if it is installed), namely: